-We may occasionally need to withhold personal information under sections 27-29 of the Privacy Act, for example where the information requested is legally privileged.
+We may occasionally need to withhold personal information, for example where the information requested is legally privileged.
 However, we will only ever withhold information where necessary.

 You may request a correction of personal information that you consider is inaccurate.
 Where the correction requested is not able to be made or we dispute the accuracy of the correction, we will make a note on your personal information.

 If we cannot resolve your concerns, then you have the right to complain to the Privacy Commissioner about our actions.
 In the first instance, please email or write to us at email@example.com or PO Box 7443, Wellington South 6242 marking it for the attention of the Workwise Privacy Officer.

 All staff receive relevant information privacy training to minimise the risk of a privacy breach.

 Personal information is only used for the purposes we have declared it will be used for.
 If it is disclosed outside of the purpose, any potential impact on individuals affected is assessed once the incident is discovered.
 If the impact is likely to cause serious harm, our Privacy Officer is notified so an internal investigation can be carried out and an action plan implemented.